adrianharet/adrianharet.github.io/_posts/2025-04-28-networked-minds.md

 We kick things off by introducing ourselves, followed by a breakdown of the logistics of the course.
-And then we play a guessing game!
+And then we play a guessing game and find out about the wisdom of crowds.

 <!-- <i class="fa-solid fa-file-pdf"></i>
 Adrian.